earlye/sensitive-strings/README.md

 SensitiveStrings are a conceptual type for strings containing _secrets_, which are values that you don't want to _accidentally_ persist.
-Accidental persistence happens, for example when you JSON encode objects containing a secret without stopping to think about the fact that there is a secret there.
+Accidental persistence happens, for example, when you JSON encode objects containing a secret without stopping to think about the fact that there is a secret there.